 If your first thought was “What?
 Kids have played Hangman for generations,” you’re right.
 Not only was the spelling word game played on blackboards for years, it was even developed into a Milton Bradley board game back in the 1970s with Scrabble-like tiles.
 Hangman has a long history in education as a brain break and learning game … but that doesn’t mean it hasn’t had an effect.

 The teachers of Teach Starter sat down to talk to teachers who have ditched Hangman for more kid-friendly alternatives to find out why.
 We’ve also pulled together some of our favorite options to substitute in your classroom!

 There’s no doubt about it, this game definitely had dark beginnings.
 It is believed it was once played when a prisoner was facing the death penalty back in the 17th century.
-It was called the ‘Rite of Words and Life’.
+It was called the “Rite of Words and Life.”
 Without going into too much detail, you can kind of guess how it once played out.